MCTown/Carpet-MCT-Addition/README.md

 **English** | [中文](README_CN.md)

-An additional mod of Carpet
+An additional mod of Carpet.

-The default configuration will not change any game behavior at all
+The default configuration will not change any game behavior at all.

 ## Carpet-MCT-Addition Mod Settings
 # Index